bilalamjad-devops/terraform-aws-import-modules-vpc-ec2-s3/README.md

 - Amazon S3 Bucket

+### Why Learn Terraform Import?

+In real-world environments, not every cloud resource is created with Terraform.
+Many organizations already have existing infrastructure that was created manually or by another team.

+Instead of rebuilding everything, Terraform Import allows you to connect those existing resources to your Terraform state, making them manageable through Infrastructure as Code.

+This is an essential skill for DevOps Engineers, Cloud Engineers, and Platform Engineers working with existing AWS environments.

 ### Create a Custom VPC:

 - Go to VPC Dashboard > Your VPCs > Create VPC.